 2017 | Talking to the Tax Man About Poetry l Data Art Portraits

-These works were made for the group exhibition ‘ Talking to the Tax Man About Poetry - Canberra Institute of Technology Visual Arts Staff Exhibition’ in October 2017; which was inspired by Vladimir Vladimirovich Mayakovsky’s poem- ‘Talking with the Taxman about Poetry’, written in 1926, which was a critique of the Soviet ‘New Economic Policy’.
+These works were made for the group exhibition ‘ Talking to the Tax Man About Poetry - Canberra Institute of Technology Visual Arts Staff Exhibition’ (from Sept 29 - 8 Oct 2017, Foyer Gallery, ANU) ; which was inspired by Vladimir Vladimirovich Mayakovsky’s poem- ‘Talking with the Taxman about Poetry’, written in 1926, which was a critique of the Soviet ‘New Economic Policy’.
 The works responded to the sensibility stated by the poem through the use of a range in materials, styles, subject matter, and techniques.
+The works were subsequently exhibited as part of the Artnotapartfestival 2018, New Acton, 1-7pm Saturday 17 March Theme: Climax.

-The sculptural works contrast material and form to highlight the financial realities of being an artist- what interests the ‘The Tax Man’ (bureaucracy etc.) is represented with concrete blocks; while the uniqueness and quirkiness of each participant artist ‘The Poetry’ (creativity etc) is represented with coloured perspex and discs.
+Using a survey, two different types of data were collected from the eight artists: demographic data about each artist’s income, employment, family statistics etc., and personality data, including about each artist’s preferences for favourite colours, activities and dreams.
+The sculptural works contrast material and form to highlight the financial realities of being an artist - what interests the ‘The Tax Man’ (bureaucracy etc.) is represented with concrete blocks; while the uniqueness and quirkiness of each participant artist - ‘The Poetry’ (creativity etc.) is represented with coloured perspex and discs.

 The dimensions of each concrete block represents the artists’ total yearly income from all sources - art and other jobs (L), the cost of living (W), and total hours spent working (H).
 Each block has a recess which represents these variables for their art practice only.
 The ‘poetry’ component of each artist is represented by the towers of perspex discs emerging from the concrete blocks.
-There are 3 towers on each block, 2 represents the artist personality and one represents their family and pets.
-In the two personality towers the size and colour of each disc corresponded to the answers the artist gave in the personality survey.
+There are three towers on each block, two represent the artist’s personality and one represents their family and pets.
+In the two personality towers the size and colour of each disc corresponds to the answers the artist gave in the personality survey.